jrodriguer/wenea-technical-app/README.md

   - 200: User updated
   - 400: Bad request
   - 404: User not found

+## Database Schema
+This REST API uses Firebase Firestore as its backend database.
+The database contains the following collections:
+- `users` (collection): contains user records, with each record having the following fields:
+  - `userID` (document): contain user data
+    - `address` (map): the email address of the user
+    - `createdAt` (timestamp): the timestamp indicating when the user was created
+    - `email` (string): the email address of the user
+    - `name` (string): complete name of the user
+    - `password` (string): password of the user
+    - `updatedAt` (timestamp): a timestamp indicating when the user record was last updated

+The `users` collection is used to store and manage user data, including user registration, login, and user information updates.

 ## Running the Project
 - Clone the repository to your local machine